jeromeetienne/GSP/gsp_sc/doc/design.md

 - by separating the scene description from the rendering, we can focus on each part independently
 - the scene description is simple enough to be easily understood and modified
 - the rendering can be improved independently, and multiple renderers can coexist
+- tools will be provided to ensure compliance
+  - json schema to validate the scene description

 ---